 Contact Our Firm for Help

 After a bicycle crash with injuries, it is important to have experienced legal representation to protect your rights and pursue the compensation you are entitled to receive.
 At Michael J. Redenburg, Esq.
-P.C., we handle all bicycle accident cases on a contingency fee basis, meaning there is no cost to you until we win your case.
+P.C., we handle all types of car accident cases, including bicycle accidents on a contingency fee basis, meaning there is no cost to you until we win your case.
 If you or your loved one has been hurt in a bicycle accident, call our office today to find out how we can help.